Islamtrabeih/Star_Light-tk/README.md

 ![text2330](https://user-images.githubusercontent.com/102483385/190897236-cca2d4f9-7a4a-44c7-b0ff-53696f95719e.png)
 # Star_Light<sup>-tk</sup>
 A UI that analyses the satellite track and space environment forecasting.
-This version is still on reduce backages, editing and testing mode.
+This version is a light weight track of the main project [Star_Light].

 ## The light waight UI of Star_Light Project.
 The main Project stil private and have more features.